-For coatings in the visible and near-infrared wavelength regions usually oxides are used due to their negligible absorption in this range.
-Furthermore oxides are stable in air and usually hazard free.
-They have a relatively large hardness and a lot representatives are inexpensive and also well known.
+For coatings in the visible and near-infrared wavelength regions oxides are usually used due to their negligible absorption in this range.
+Furthermore, oxides are stable in air and usually non-hazardous.
+They have a relatively large hardness and a lot representatives are inexpensive and also well-known.
 The most important representatives are SiO2, Ta2O5, TiO2, HfO2, ZrO2 and Al2O3.
-Oxide thin films can be deposited in the scia Systems deposition systems either reactive, by ion sputtering of an elemental target in oxygen atmosphere, or by direct sputtering of an oxide target.
+Oxide thin films can be deposited in the scia Systems deposition systems either reactive, by ion beam sputtering of an elemental target in oxygen atmosphere, or by direct sputtering of an oxide target.

 For complex optical coatings at least two different oxides with a significantly different refraction index have to be combined.
-Therefore the properties of the single oxide layers have to be well known and accurately controlled.
+Therefore, the properties of the single oxide layers have to be well-known and accurately controlled.
 Besides the knowledge of the exact dispersion (refractive index over wavelength) the control of the stoichiometry is very important.
-Deviations from the nominal stoichiometry of the desired oxide result in an increased absorption, which is for instance critical in case of laser optics.
+Deviations from the nominal stoichiometry of the desired oxide result in an increased absorption, which is e.g. critical in case of laser optics.
 Both parameters for reactive ion beam sputtering strongly depend on the oxygen flow into the chamber.
 The change of stoichiometry and refractive index in dependence of oxygen flow is shown for Ta2O5 in Figure 2 and 3.

 The dispersion of some oxides, deposited with the scia Coat 200, are presented in Figure 4.
-The choice, which oxide is used for a specific multilayer design, depends on the required wavelength of the optical component, economic aspects and the type of application (for instance large bandgap material as HfO is needed for high power laser applications).
+The choice, which oxide is used for a specific multilayer design, depends on the required wavelength of the optical component, economic aspects and the type of application (e.g. large bandgap material like HfO2 is needed for high power laser applications).

 Related Products - scia Coat 200 and scia Coat 500

 - In-situ change of coating materials due to rotational target holder with up to 5 water cooled targets